 The negative aspects

-As this is a relatively new technology, there is little research to determine the long-term impact (good or bad) of using social media.
+As this is a relatively new technology, there is little research to determine the long-term impact of using social media.
 However, some studies have found a strong link between intense social media and increased risk of depression, anxiety, loneliness, self-harm, and even suicidal ideation.

-- Even knowing that the images you see on social media are being manipulated, you can still be worried about what you look like and what’s happening in your life.
-Similarly, we all know that others tend to share only the high points of their lives, and the low points that everyone experiences are rare.
-But it doesn’t relieve envy and frustration when scrolling through photos of an airbrush from a friend’s tropical beach vacation or reading about his exciting new promotions at work.
+- You worry about your looks like even knowing that the images you see on social media are manipulated,.
+Similarly, we all know that others tend to share only the high points of their lives.
+It doesn’t relieve envy and frustration when scrolling through photos of an airbrush from a friend’s tropical beach vacation or reading about his exciting new promotions at work.

 - Frequent use of Facebook, Snapchat, and Instagram tend to reduce loneliness, according to a study at the University of Pennsylvania.
 Conversely, the study found that reducing the use of social media can reduce loneliness and isolation and improve overall health.

 - People need personal contact to be mentally healthy.
-Nothing can reduce stress and make you feel faster or more effectively than making eye contact with someone who cares about you.
-The more you prioritize social media interactions over personal relationships, the higher your risk of developing or exacerbating mood disorders such as anxiety and depression.
+Nothing can reduce stress and make you feel faster or more effectively than making eye contact with someone who cares.
+The more you prioritize social media interactions over personal relationships, the higher your risk of developing mood disorders

 - About 10% of teens report being bullied on social media, and many other users are exposed to offensive comments.
 Social media platforms like Twitter can be hotspots for spreading traumatic rumors, lies, and insults

-- Sharing endless selfies and all your inner thoughts on social media creates unhealthy egocentrism and keep you away from real connections.
+- Sharing endless selfies and all your inner thoughts on social media creates unhealthy egocentrism.
+Thus keeps you away from real connections.